getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 ## Commit message format

-With the switch to a single large package git repository, having a regular, easy-to-read standardized commit message format helps enable quick and efficient "at-a-glance" parsing of git commit messages for packagers and Staff alike.
+With the switch to a single large package git repository, having a regular, easy-to-read, and standardized commit message format helps enable quick and efficient "at-a-glance" reading of git commit messages for packagers and Staff alike.

 Each commit message should consist of a meaningful summary line (which starts with the package name), a blank line, and then the rest of the commit message body.